-While any business would prefer to see a trend of increasing volume from their customers, in this case shareholders should take comfort in the declining trend we have experienced.
+While any business would prefer to see a trend of increasing volume per customer, in this case shareholders should take comfort in the general decline we have experienced.
 The track record of companies in our industry that make unit volume their highest priority is not one of success.
 Had we elected to pursue a strategy of increasing volume per dealer-partner at the expense of per unit profitability, we are confident shareholders would not be in as strong a position as they are today.